lin-chen-VA/CSBW2018/Readme.md

 ## Implementation

+* The code was written in Python 2.7 environment

 * python -W detection.py samples Analysis, for general anomaly detection
 * samples, the directory containing cif protein files
 * Analysis, the directory ctonaining the histogram data generated from the reference X-ray dataset